Adventurer ~ Dog Lover ~ Educator

 While living in Bettles, Aliy entered into a short sled dog race in Allakaket, a village on the Koyukuk River.
 She loved the experience.
 When she left Bettles, Aliy moved to Two Rivers, Alaska -- outside of Fairbanks -- known as one of the dog mushing capitals of the world.
 It was then that she really started getting into racing sled dogs, and has become one of the premier mushers in the sport today.

 Aliy was born in New Hampshire, then spent much of her childhood in Puerto Rico and St. Louis, Missouri.
-At age 20, she found her way north to Alaska and fell in love with the land and the spirit of the people.
+At age 20, she found her way north to Alaska and fell in love with the land.
+She met Allen 16 years ago and they have been married for 9 years.
 Aliy's family has always been an important part of her life.
-Mickey and Doug, her mother and father, have been more than supportive throughout her adventurous life.
+Mickey and Doug, her mother and father, have been supportive throughout her adventurous life.
+Her grandparents, Bob and Chevie McDonald, have always been her race sponsors ~ paying her entry fee ~ for every single Yukon Quest and Iditarod.
+Her sister, KAZ, and her family live just down the trail from the kennel.

 Aliy graduated from the University of Pennsylvania with dual degrees in biology and anthropology.
 While at Penn, Aliy played college volleyball and threw the hammer on the University's Track and Field Team.
 Her college graduation present to herself was a 5-month long hike along the Appalachian Trail.